Sheeba-Samuel/ProvBook/README.md

 ProvBookDiff
 ------------
 This module helps users to compare the results of different executions of a Jupyter Notebook.
 The user is provided with a dropdown to select two executions based on the starting time of the executions.
-When the user selects the two executions, the difference in the input and the output of these executions are shown side by side as shown in the screenshot.
+When the user selects the two executions, the difference in the input and the output of these executions are shown side by side.
 ![ProvBookDiff](provbook/notebook_ext/ProvBookDiff.png)
 If there are differences in the input or output, the difference is highlighted for the user to distinguish the change.
 The users can select the original experimenter’s execution with their own execution of the Jupyter Notebook as well.